 A majority of buildings located within this district utilize an array of various brick, stucco and clapboard construction.
 Most 18th and 19th century residences embody the iconic Charleston style “single house” – an elongated one room wide abode with tiered piazzas designed to catch a cool summer sea breeze.

-Many outbuildings such as stables, carriage houses and kitchen buildings pepper the district which, over the years, has been extensively altered to accommodate modern use of the space.
+Many outbuildings such as stables, carriage houses and kitchen buildings pepper the district which, over the years, have been extensively altered to accommodate modern use of the space.